 Don't forget about the ancillary spaces, too.
 For example, do you plan on doing a lot of takeout business?
 If you neglect to think about how picking up orders will work, you could end up with takeout customers clogging up waiting areas, hallways intended for kitchen traffic, or even taking seats at the bar without ordering anything, causing you to lose the revenue that an additional customer would bring.
 And speaking of waiting areas, what happens when you have a long queue?
 Without planning enough space for waiting, customers may be forced to stand awkwardly in the dining room or outside the restaurant, and may ultimately decide the wait isn’t worth it.

 As we mentioned earlier, certain seating options can create very different atmospheres in your restaurant, but beware: too much of the same can look dull and uninspired.
 If all of your seating is at stand-alone tables that are the same height, your dining space can look flat, monotonous, and crowded, and all booths feels awkward and probably doesn’t utilize the area to the fullest extent.
-Play with different seating, table heights, and placement for a configuration that is visually engaging.
-With lots of choices, customers will be more likely to have an experience that suits their needs.

 At some point, you’ve probably been given the bad seat in a restaurant.
 You know the one: the drafty one right by the door, the loud one just outside the kitchen, or the awkward one to the left of the restrooms.
 These spaces exist in every restaurant space, and leaving them empty creates confusing design gaps and revenue loss.
 So, what do we mean when we say, “don’t offer a bad seat?”
 Make the most of it.
 Dividers, half-walls, planters, and curtains can all provide some cover and privacy from high-traffic areas and doors.
 Use decoration, artwork, light fixtures, and other interesting pieces to make traditionally “bad seats” into attractive options.